zenml-io/zenml/examples/vertex_ai_orchestration/README.md

 That's it!
 If everything went as planned this pipeline should now be running in the cloud!
-You should be able to access the Vertex Ai Pipelines UI with the link returned in the run logs.
+You should be able to access the Vertex Ai Pipelines UI with the link returned to the run logs.
 It will look something like this:

 ![Vertex AI UI](assets/vertex_ai_ui.png)